fmxsh/cred/README.md

 > [!NOTE]
 > This is used for custom functionality.
 Bash code that has been added to a key and is executed (the `x` option) can use data from custom options.
 Say you want to encrypt a directory and upload to a cloud service, you can pass the target dir at the command line like `cred -s "./source-directory" https://example-cloud.com/mystorage/my-vault-file`.
 There, -s is the custom option.

+## Cred functions

+Anu function available to cred (inculding overridden ones like `__ced` and `__cdd` that defines custom_encrypt_data and custom_decrypt_data, can be called from a key that is executed as a bash script.

+Usefull for for example using the same custom encryption and decryption functions in, say, a script that uploads the vault file to a cloud service and wants to encrypt it first.

+## Note on history

+When editing a key's value (e option) history is saved as a `diff` between old and new value of key.
+Intended to save less data when editing for example scripts internal to the vault.

+Setting keys (s option) does not save diff history, as no lengthy content is expected to be modified this way.

 ## Overriding encryption and decryption functionality

 The default encryption and decryption functionality can be updated by creating the key `__ced` and `__cdd` respectively.
 These stand for "custom encrypt data" and "custom decrypt data".

 The purpose is the be able to easily update the cryptographic procedure.

+`__ccv` - Custom crypto version, update this to keep track of when you change the encryption and decryption functions.

+The custom crypto version number is stored in the cred file, and you can store it in any other encrypted file you generate (like if you have a script in `cred` that packages a directory and uploads to a cloud.

+> [!TIP]
+> Each time you change the custom cryptography functions, update the `__ccv` key to keep track of the version.
+Store the previous version number along with the previous functions, in case you later find data encrypted with a previous version.
+This is important because for example if you use Argon2, you will have defined specific parameters that must be the same to decrypt.

 > [!CAUTION]
 > I am no cryptography expert.
 After some superficial research, CBC, HMAC and Argon2 seemed a good choice.
 CBC over GCM because openssl didnt have enough support, and [this](https://security.stackexchange.com/a/184307) from [here](https://security.stackexchange.com/questions/184305/why-would-i-ever-use-aes-256-cbc-if-aes-256-gcm-is-more-secure).